paolomonella/romualdus/README.md

 `chronicon.xml`, the _textus constitutus_ of the edition.

 ## Python code in the `python` folder

-- `bonetti_and_o_splitter.py`: split transcription/OCR files of the second part of the work (see XML file description above)
+### Transcription and OCR

+- `names.py`: check named entities in transcription/OCR files
+- `non_rs.txt`: a list of words that are not named entities in transcription/OCR files
+- `numerals.py`: mark numerals in TEI XML and relative checks
+- `ocr.py`: post-process OCR txt files to produce TEI XML
+- `romanranges`: text files to help the processing of Roman numerals
+- `rs_bonetti_all.txt`, `rs_garufi_pp_1-20.txt`, `rs.txt`: lists of named entities in transcription/OCR files

+### Original attempts to collate transcriptions with CollateX:

 - `collatex_for_romualdus_xml.py`: collate transcriptions with CollateX
+- `xmlns_collatex`: originally used to store versions of the XML files compatible with CollateX

+### Visualization of MS transcriptions at the graphematic layer

 - `detect_combinations.py`: find abbreviation combinations in transcriptions and compare them with the relevant CSV file
-- `diff`: spreadsheets to check the diffs found by module `variant_subtype.py`
-- `entitize.py`: replace long tags with XML entities
 - `id_fixer.py`: check that transcriptions of MSS A, B and C all have the same TEI XML paragraph tags with the same `xml:id`'s
-- `itertext.py`: module to easily get all textual content in an XML element
-- `juxta.py`: trigger for all other scripts (pre-processing before collation and post-procesing after collation)
 - `layers.py`: extract/divide the transcription layers from the TEI XML source file, producing HTML code for visualization
 - `lint.py`: check that only graphemes in the table of signs have been used in graphematic transcription
-- `m_unifier.py`: re-unify collation files (see XML file description above)
-- `myconst.py`: module including global variables to be used by other scripts
-- `my_database_import.py`: function to easily import sqlite3 DB tables
-- `names.py`: check named entities in transcription/OCR files
-- `non_rs.txt`: a list of words that are not named entities in transcription/OCR files
-- `numerals.py`: mark numerals in TEI XML and relative checks
-- `ocr.py`: post-process OCR txt files to produce TEI XML
 - `other.py`: modules utilized to visualize MS transcriptions at the graphematic layer
 - `output.py`: produce HTML visualizations of MS transcriptions at the graphematic layer
-- `philologist.py`: assist during the _constitutio textus_, working on collation files and the sqlite3 DB
-- `post_process_juxta_commons_file.py`: post-process JuxtaCommons files (see XML file description above)
-- `renew_collation_on_paragraph.py`:
 - `replace.py`: produce the alphabetic representation of sequences of graphemes (for MS transcriptions at the graphematic layer)
-- `ripostiglio`: previous versions of Pyhon modules and scripts
-- `romanranges`: text files to help the processing of Roman numerals
+- `visualization.py`: trigger for modules producing a HTML visualization of MS transcriptions at the graphematic layer

-- `rs_bonetti_all.txt`, `rs_garufi_pp_1-20.txt`, `rs.txt`: lists of named entities in transcription/OCR files
+### Pre-processing of transcription/OCR files before JuxtaCommons.org collation

+- `bonetti_and_o_splitter.py`: split transcription/OCR files of the second part of the work (see XML file description above)
+- `entitize.py`: replace long tags with XML entities
 - `simplify_markup_for_collation.py`: simplify TEI XML markup (see XML file description above)
 - `sort_a2.py`: re-arrange paragraphs in the second part of the work (see XML file description above)
 - `splitter.py`: (see XML file description above)

-- `strip_individual_node.py`: strip an XML node and keep its text and tail textual content
+### Post-processing of JuxtaCommons.org collation files

+- `diff`: spreadsheets to check the diffs found by module `variant_subtype.py`
+- `juxta.py`: trigger for all other scripts (pre-processing before collation and post-procesing after collation)
+- `m_unifier.py`: re-unify collation files (see XML file description above)
+- `my_database_import.py`: function to easily import sqlite3 DB tables
+- `renew_collation_on_paragraph.py`: repeat collation of a paragraph with CollateX (I planned to use it after JuxtaCommons collation)
+- `philologist.py`: assist during the _constitutio textus_, working on collation files and the sqlite3 DB
+- `post_process_juxta_commons_file.py`: post-process JuxtaCommons files (see XML file description above)
 - `update_db.py`: extract the readings (deriving from `chronicon.xml`) from a temporary text file, then insert them in the DB
 - `variant_subtype.py`: detect the variant subtype (e.g. 'num-num', 'missing-in-print' etc.)

-- `visualization.py`: trigger for modules producing a HTML visualization of MS transcriptions at the graphematic layer
-- `xmlns_collatex`: originally used to store versions of the XML files compatible with CollateX
+### General

+- `itertext.py`: module to easily get all textual content in an XML element
+- `myconst.py`: module including global variables to be used by other scripts
+- `ripostiglio`: previous versions of Pyhon modules and scripts
+- `strip_individual_node.py`: strip an XML node and keep its text and tail textual content